NCI Drug Dictionary

 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 - bendamustine hydrochloride

 The hydrochloride salt of bendamustine, a bifunctional mechlorethamine derivative with alkylator and antimetabolite activities.
 Bendamustine possesses three active moieties: an alkylating group; a benzimidazole ring, which may act as a purine analogue; and a butyric acid side chain.
 Although its exact mechanism of action is unknown, this agent appears to act primarily as an alkylator.
 Bendamustine metabolites alkylate and crosslink macromolecules, resulting in DNA, RNA and protein synthesis inhibition, and, subsequently, apoptosis.
 Bendamustine may differ from other alkylators in that it may be more potent in activating p53-dependent stress pathways and inducing apoptosis; it may induce mitotic catastrophe; and it may activate a base excision DNA repair pathway rather than an alkyltransferase DNA repair mechanism.
 Accordingly, this agent may be more efficacious and less susceptible to drug resistance than other alkylators.
 Check for active clinical trials using this agent.
 (NCI Thesaurus)

-Synonyms: bendamustin hydrochloride
+Synonym: bendamustin hydrochloride

 Code name: SDX-105 Chemical structure: 2-benzimidazolinebutryric acid, 1-methyl-5-bis(2-chloroethyl)amino-, hydrochloride